bodrick/awesome/README.md

 *   [huggingface/chat-ui](https://github.com/huggingface/chat-ui) - Open source codebase powering the HuggingChat app
 *   [ax-llm/ax](https://github.com/ax-llm/ax) - The unofficial DSPy framework.
 Build LLM powered Agents and "Agentic workflows" based on the Stanford DSP paper.
 *   [mckaywrigley/chatbot-ui-lite](https://github.com/mckaywrigley/chatbot-ui-lite) - Come join the best place on the internet to learn AI skills.
 Use code "chatbotuilite" for an extra 20% off.
-*   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - Come join the best place on the internet to learn AI skills.
-Use code "chatbotui" for an extra 20% off.
+*   [mckaywrigley/chatbot-ui](https://github.com/mckaywrigley/chatbot-ui) - AI chat for any model.
 *   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 *   [gitpod-io/openvscode-server](https://github.com/gitpod-io/openvscode-server) - Run upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere.
 *   [getumbrel/llama-gpt](https://github.com/getumbrel/llama-gpt) - A self-hosted, offline, ChatGPT-like chatbot.
 Powered by Llama 2.
 100% private, with no data leaving your device.
 New: Code Llama support!